 I am a qualitative researcher, skilled writer, storyteller, and creative thinker.
 I am interested in making science and technology genuine contributors to social and environmental justice, especially in relation to public health, biomedicine, and the environment.
-Drawing on an interdisciplinary background in biology (BSc), biotechnology (MSc), and science communication (Graduate Diploma), I did an MA in Science & Technology Studies (AKA Science, Technology and Society or STS), and I am completing PhD studies in the same field.
-In addition to research and administrative experience in biomedical research institutions, I have worked for science museums and practiced scientific journalism.
+Drawing on an interdisciplinary background in biology (BSc), biotechnology (MSc), and science communication (Graduate Diploma), I completed an MA and a PhD in Science & Technology Studies (AKA Science, Technology and Society or STS).
+In addition to my experience in research and administration in biomedical research institutions, I have worked for science museums and practiced science journalism and editorial work.

-My doctoral research is concerned with public health regulations, therapeutic technologies, medical practices, and biomedical knowledge production in contexts of war and post-conflict scenarios.
-Specifically, my dissertation is an ethnography that explores a vector-borne disease called leishmaniasis and its entanglements with the armed conflict, as well as the aspirational logics of peace in the Colombian context.
+My current book project is concerned with public health regulations, therapeutic technologies, medical practices, and biomedical knowledge production in contexts of war and post-conflict scenarios.
+Specifically, it is an ethnography that explores a vector-borne disease called leishmaniasis and its entanglements with the armed conflict, as well as the aspirational logics of peace in the Colombian context.

 Skills include writing and grant writing; editing; oral communication; research and information gathering; analytical and critical thinking; community-based participatory research; project design and management; journalism; curation and design of exhibitions; event organization; English, Spanish, French, and German; cross-cultural competency.